 - Social studies teacher at Guangzhou Foreign Language School, Guangzhou, China

-Regional, United Nations and multilateral bodies are based in Senegal to provide and support peacekeeping missions in the region.
-SIT’s extensive network helps students find placements in these and other organizations working in governance, election monitoring and peace in Dakar and beyond.
+Regional and multilateral bodies are based in Senegal to provide and support security in the region.
+SIT’s extensive network helps students find placements in organizations working in environmental security, health, governance, social justice, development, and peace in Dakar and beyond.
 In addition, students may petition SIT for approval of internship placements that they find on their own initiative.
 Your internship is dependent on an organization’s ability to accommodate your level of French.

 Independent Study Project